ELGAS Knowledge Hub

 So, instead of 1 kW heating 10m², it would heat 9m² (10% total reduction).

-Use kW, not MJ, for Natural Gas or LPG Gas Heater
+Use kW, not MJ, for Natural Gas or LPG Heater

-What is a MJ?Megajoules per Hour (MJ/hr) ratings on appliances indicate the appliance’s gas consumption, not the heat output.
+What is a MJ?Megajoules per Hour (MJ/hr) ratings on appliances indicate the gas heater gas consumption, not the heat output.

-Many LPG gas heaters for sale are advertised using MJ ratings.
+Many LPG heater (LPG gas heater) for sale are advertised using MJ ratings.

-You need to ask our LPG technicians about the kW heat output rating, which is often expressed as just MJ.
-Kilowatt-hour (kWh or just kW) measures gas heater output.
+You need to ask our LPG technicians about the kW gas heater output rating, which is often expressed as just MJ.
+Kilowatt-hour (kWh or just kW) measuring gas heater output.

-Look at the specifications on the box, the manufacturer’s website or in the Owners Manual.
+Look at the specifications on the gas heater box, the manufacturer’s website or in the Owners Manual.

 Energy Efficiency Matters: Star Ratings for Natural & LPG Gas Heater

-Flued Gas HeaterRemember to use both kW and MJ when comparing.
+Flued Gas HeaterRemember to use both kW and MJ when comparing gas heater models.

 The efficiency of the gas heater for sale, in converting gas energy to heat, is a key factor.

-For example, a 25MJ LPG gas heater for sale with a 5.8 Star rating has an output of 6.2kW.
+For example, a 25MJ LPG heater (LPG gas heater) for sale with a 5.8 Star rating has an output of 6.2kW.

-A 25MJ heater with a 2.8 Star rating only has an output of 5.0kW.
+A 25MJ LPG heater (LPG gas heater) with a 2.8 Star rating only has an output of 5.0kW.

 As a result, in a Cold Zone climate, they would heat 62m² and 50m², respectively.